 Up to and including the first five school days of first semester, students may add or drop a course with parent/guardian approval as long as the student meets minimum credit requirements and a suitable alternative is available.
+Students that withdraw from a class after 5 days will receive a Withdraw (W) on their transcript.
+If the student is in a dual credit class at Ridgewood, in order to withdraw from the college course without penalty, the student must inform the Ridgewood teacher and Triton's Office of Early College Programs of the intent prior to the college's established deadline or risk receiving a "W" or "F" on my college transcript.
+This must be completed within the first 5 days of the semester.
 Beginning on the 6th school day of first semester, any schedule changes should be forwarded to the Division Head of Student Services and Career Pathways.